 Borough Market is one of our favourite places in London.
 I wouldn’t be lying if I told you that it is one of the places we have been going to most weekends since we have lived here.

-Although for some people, this is “just a market”, we would define it as a “celebration of British produce”.
-The place itself, the atmosphere, the quality and variety of the products that we can find added to the location of the market makes this place very special.
+Although this is “just a market” for some people, we would define it as a “celebration of British produce”.
+The place itself, the atmosphere, and the quality and variety of the products we can find added to the market’s location make this place very special.

-In addition to the food stalls, there are numerous stalls serving street-food from different countries with vegetarian and vegan options.
-There are also several restaurants and a multitude of cafés and stalls selling plants and flowers.
+In addition to the food stalls, numerous stalls serve street food from different countries with vegetarian and vegan options.
+There are also several restaurants, many cafés and stalls selling plants and flowers.

-Some scenes from the Bridget Jones films were filmed in Borough Market, and we can see inside the market the famous pub “The Globe” that appears in the film and the door located on the side of this pub which is the door of Bridget’s house in the film.
+Some scenes from the Bridget Jones films were filmed in Borough Market, and we can see the famous pub, “The Globe”, that appears in the movie inside the market.
+Bridget’s front door in the film is on the side of this pub.

-Why visit it?
-I know what you will say, “but… it’s a market, why would we visit a market?”
-I promise you won’t be disappointed, here you can see another side of London.
+Why visit a market?
+I promise you won’t be disappointed; here you can see another side of London.
 This is a place where everyone looks happy.
-Simply grab a beer, some fresh fish & chips or even a traditional british pie… or some of the best falafel that you will find in London and relax, laugh and enjoy the day!
+Simply grab a beer, some fresh fish & chips or even a traditional British pie… or some of the best falafel you will find in London and relax, laugh and enjoy the day!

 When is the best time to visit Borough Market: Opening times